 Upon request by any person, UAPD must provide a copy of the agency's Annual Security Report.
-When a request is received, a department member should forward requests for copies of reports to the Clery Compliance Coordinator who will:
+When a request is received, a department member should:

-- Provide the requestor with a the hard copy of the report available at the police department or - Direct the requestor to the UA Clery website, clery.arizona.edu, for an electronic copy of the report.
+- Forward requests for mail out reports to the Operations Support Coordinator who will forward a copy to the requestor - Direct the requestor to the hard copies of the report available at the police department; or

+• Direct the requestor to the department website www.uapd.arizona.edu for an electronic copy of the report.